Kuaishou: Popularity

+Reception

 Kwai (as the app is called outside of China) was banned in India in 2020 along with other short video apps like TikTok.
 Kuaishou then released the clone SnackVideo, which was subsequently also banned.
 The app is one of the most popular social media platforms in Brazil, where Kuaishou partnered with creators to make telenovela style content, and appeals to football fans by working with football teams CR Flamengo and Santos FC and sponsoring the tournament Copa América.
 Kwai was notable in Brazil for spreading information (and misinformation) about the COVID-19 vaccine and political misinformation.

-According to the company, it is continuing to develop its overseas markets, especially in Latin America, the UAE and Nigeria.
+Manjiao Wenhua

+"Manjiao wenhua" (慢脚文化) is a sarcastic term on Chinese internet, referenceing the unethical or illegal content on Kuaishou.
+State broadcaster China Central Television (CCTV) reported that much of the content is about child pregnancy.
+"Dating, pregnancy, bearing a child...these are strictly prohibited in the real time by a minor, but these contents can easily shown to audiences here."
+In addition, many students from primary or secondary schools could be seen making a pose of smoking.
+Wang Zhenhui (王贞会) from CUPSL stated that these kinds of bad values will give a negative effect to the minors.